configly/js/README.md

 ## What is Configly?

-[Configly](https://www.config.ly) is the place software developers put their static / config data&mdash;like marketing copy, exponential backoff parameters, and styling.
+[Configly](https://www.config.ly) is the place software developers put their static / config data&mdash;like copy, styling, and minor configuration values.
 They can then update that data directly from [https://wwww.config.ly](https://www.config.ly/) without having to wait for a deploy process / app store review.
-Their app or webapp receives it near instantly.
+Their app or webapp receives the data near instantly.
 Non-technical folks themselves can even make changes so developers can focus on hard software problems and not copy tweaks.

 On the backend, [Configly](https://www.config.ly) provides a read-optimized static-data key/value store built